jkL970910/EE450_Project/README.md

 # The format of all the messages exchanged
+All the messages below are stored in char array.

 In client.cpp:
 1. client to scheduler: fields of class 'SchedulerMain'
     client sends <location> to scheduler